EduSelber/TeckHack/README.md

 Exemplo:

-Would you like to scan a single host or a network? (single/network): single Enter the IP(Ipv4 or Ipv6) address or hostname of the target server/host: 192.168.1.1 Enter the starting port: 20 Enter the ending port: 100
+Would you like to scan a single host or a network? (single/network): single
+Enter the IP(Ipv4 or Ipv6) address or hostname of the target server/host: 192.168.1.1
+Enter the starting port: 20
+Enter the ending port: 100

+### Varredura em Rede
+- Escolha a opção `network`
+- Digite o endereço da rede(ex: `192.168.1.0`)
+- Digite a subnet mask
+- Informe a porta inicial e a porta final para a varredura.

+Exemplo:
+Would you like to scan a single host or a network? (single/network): network
+Enter the network IP: 192.168.1.0
+Enter the subnet mask (between 0 and 32): 28
+Enter the starting port: 20
+Enter the ending port: 100

 ## Possíveis Resultados